 “Gratitude makes sense of our past, brings peace for today and creates a vision for tomorrow.” – Melody Beattie

-Three years have passed since the publication of The Goodbye Baby-A Diary about Adoption.
+Several years have passed since the publication of The Goodbye Baby-Adoptee Diaries.
 My memoir comprises diary entries from years of dwelling on unanswered questions about my adoption.
 Most of those questions have been answered; now I am free to live my life.
 This journey—writing the book—has opened up a multitude of insights.
-The weekly blog posts I’m committed to writing has deepened my tolerance and understanding of not only my adoptee status but of the personal issues of friends and family members.
+Being in touch with the many wonderful adoption posts available on the Interenet has deepened my tolerance and understanding of not only my adoptee status but of the personal issues unique to fitting in with friends and families.

 I feel that I’m traveling an entirely new highway, going from overcast skies to wide open sunny plains.
 The secrecy that surrounded my adoption caused weary decades of self-doubt and recrimination.
 The lack of a family tree that was authentically mine felt like a character flaw.
 Being an adoptee and the insecurities attached to that label defined, at least to myself, who I was.